pingcap/docs-cn/partitioned-table.md

 ### List COLUMNS partitioning

-> **Warning:**
->
-> List COLUMNS partitioning is an experimental feature.
-It is not recommended that you use it in the production environment.

 List COLUMNS partitioning is a variant of List partitioning.
 You can use multiple columns as partition keys.
 Besides the integer data type, you can also use the columns in the string, `DATE`, and `DATETIME` data types as partition columns.

 Suppose that you want to divide the store employees from the following 12 cities into 4 regions, as shown in the following table: